takagi/cl-cuda/README.markdown

             (memcpy-device-to-host c)
             (verify-result a b c n)))))

-## Usage

-I will write some usage later.
-For now, please see the examples directory.

 ## Installation

 Since cl-cuda is not available in Quicklisp distribution yet, please use Quicklisp's local-projects feature.